 The appeal of George Lucas’ original fairytale was always in its micronarratives: in the hidden tale of a monster tamer or broken robot or ruined building, which all add up to the sense that the worlds of Star Wars are lived in.
-Though billed as such a micronarrative, there is nothing standalone about Rogue One: A Star Wars Story.
-In reality, it’s as direct a prequel to Star Wars as you can get (practically to the minute).
-Depending on who you are, that could sound like really bad news.
+These little stories stirred our imaginations and inspired us to make our own: that's where Star Wars truly lives, not in ten movies, but in the mind of its fans.
+Rogue One: A Star Wars Story doesn't "stand alone"; in reality, it’s as direct a prequel to Star Wars as you can get (practically to the minute).
+But it's made by such a fan.

-Greig Fraser’s cinematography gives the electrifying impression that this is Star Wars with an emphasis on the “wars.”
-It’s the first to hit on those hidden rebellions against unstoppable machines as though they’re fought by vulnerable people on the ground, instead of hashed out in a tower by cosmically-significant swordsmen.
+Greig Fraser’s cinematography jolts Star Wars back to life, with an emphasis on the “wars.”
+It’s the first to hit on those hidden rebellions against unstoppable machines as though they’re fought by vulnerable people on the ground, instead of hashed out in a tower by cosmically-significant swordsmen and race car drivers.
 In Return of the Jedi, a stoic rebel leader says, “Many Bothans died to bring us this information.”
 I’m still not positive what Bothans are at this point, but I imagine if they could tell their story it would be a lot like Rogue One.
-If Star Wars up to this point has been full of theatrics, complete with medals and curtain calls and fireworks, Gareth Edwards sets out to film the guys cranking the curtains and wiping the floors.
+If Star Wars up to this point has been full of theatrics, complete with medals and curtain calls and fireworks, director Gareth Edwards sets out to film the guys cranking the curtains and wiping the floors.

 This premise gives the action in Rogue One an urgency that Star Wars hasn’t known since The Empire Strikes Back.
 A grown Jyn Erso (Felicity Jones) is rescued from an Imperial internment camp and asked by the rebellion to find her father (Mikkelsen) before he helps the Empire’s crooked lackey (Ben Mendelsohn) complete their superweapon.
 The call to action is a necessity of these Arthurian type stories, but never in Star Wars has the call been met with this much worldliness.
 Jyn doesn’t want to help, not because Uncle Owen needs her to stay put or because she’s waiting for her family, but because she doesn’t give a shit about rebellions and empires.
 She spends every day trying to forget the dad who left her to die.